 Superintendent, High Desert Education Service District

-Mr. Rexford has served as Superintendent for the High Desert Education Service since 2012.
-He previously worked with Bend-La Pine Schools for 23 years, most recently as Deputy Superintendent.
+John Rexford has served as superintendent of the High Desert Education Service since 2012.
+He previously worked with Bend-La Pine Schools for 23 years, lastly as deputy superintendent.
 He spent four years in the private sector prior to entering Oregon public school business management in 1985.
 He completed a BS in business at Oregon State University and earned an MBA from Portland State University.
-His Educational Administration credentials were earned at the University of Oregon.
-Mr. Rexford has served in the past as a director in the Oregon Association of School Business Officials, the Executive Board of the Oregon School Facilities Management Association, and currently serves as a trustee on the PACE school risk pool.
-He led planning efforts in Bend resulting in four successful bond issues to build 13 new schools during his tenure there.
+He earned educational administration credentials from the University of Oregon.
+John has served in the past as a director in the Oregon Association of School Business Officials, the executive board of the Oregon School Facilities Management Association, and as a trustee on the PACE school risk pool.
+He led planning efforts in Bend resulting in four successful bond issues to build 13 new schools during his tenure at Bend-La Pine Schools.
 John has written and spoken on wide-range of topics, including effective meetings, successful communications, and long-range school planning.
-His wife, Sharon is a high school math teacher, and they have two adult daughters, one son-in-law and a one grandchild.v
+His wife, Sharon is a high school math teacher, and they have two adult daughters, one son-in-law and a one grandchild.

 Partner, Brix Law LLP